-Andreessen Horowitz Gets a New General Partner in Jorge Conde
+Andreessen Horowitz gets a new general partner in Jorge Conde

 SEGA’s new SEGA Forever collection brings classic games to mobile for free